Default Image

 1 KINDERGARTEN and 1st GRADE LEAGUES

-The Kindergarten and 1st Grade levels will participate in a clinical development program administered by an outside party.
-This program will focus exclusively on fundamental skill development and basketball basics.
+The Kindergarten and 1st Grade levels will participate in a clinical development program

 NO SET GAMES WILL BE SCHEDULED during the season.